 - Monitor quality control chart of inspected properties and alert engineering staff of significant deviations;

 - Continuously enhance the IQC process.

 In-Process Quality Control

-Our IPQC process governs the quality systems during the assembly process, to detect and handle problems that may arise as a result of assembly.
+Our IPQC process governs our quality systems during the assembly process in order to detect and handle any problems that may arise during assembly.

 - Specific tasks of IPQC include:

 - Perform inspections on assembled and in-process materials according to IPC-A-610D standards;